agile-students-fall2025/4-final-random_blottesque/README.md

 # 🏠 Roomier

 ## Product Vision Statement
-RoomieHub is a mobile web application designed to make shared living smoother, fairer, and less stressful by providing a centralized platform for roommates to coordinate chores, split expenses, track shared inventory, and maintain a harmonious living environment.
+Roomier is a mobile web application designed to make shared living smoother, fairer, and less stressful by providing a centralized platform for roommates to coordinate chores, split expenses, track shared inventory, and maintain a harmonious living environment.

 ## Core Team Members